How to save LinkedIn posts permanently

 If so, this article will show you how to do that.
 Linkedin makes it intentionally difficult to save old posts and to search through them.
 With this method, you can save insightful posts to your personal computer – and search through their text for years to come.

-Step 1: set up a “Bookmarklet”
+Step 1: set up the “Bookmarklet”

 First, create a browser “Bookmarklet” that you can reuse to expand long posts.
 For any Linkedin post, it will load all comments, expand all threads and click “…see more” on individual comments.